TianleJin/Connect-4/README.md

-# Connect-4
+# Connect 4
-Game of Connect 4 and Gomoku
+This file contains an implementation of Connect 4 using Python Pygame library.

+# Software Dependencies
+pip install pygame